 Direct Facilities Costs are the general operating costs of the grantee's facilities attributable to housing all elements of the CIRM-funded project or activity.
 Facilities costs for non-profit applicant organizations are limited to the current applicable, federally negotiated rates for the organization as defined by the Office of Management and Budget (OMB) Circular A-21 or A-122.
-Facilities rates for for-Profit applicant organizations are limited to 35% of the direct project costs.
+Facilities rates for for-Profit applicant organizations, or non-profit organizations that do not have federally negotiated rates, are limited to 35% of the direct project costs.
 Facilities rates are applied to direct project costs exclusive of the costs of equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
 The facilities cost rates approved and in place at the time of the application are to be applied to the entire award project period.